jakeheft/whether_sweater/README.md

 - Expose an API for CRUD functionality
 - Determine completion criteria based on the needs Front End development team
 - Research, select, and consume an API based on your needs as a developer
+- Work under a deadline - I had 5 days to build this application from scratch
+- Continue to improve strong testing practices

 ## Setup
+Prerequisites:
+- Ruby 2.5.3
+- Rails 5.2.4.4

 To use to this app, you will need 3 different API keys:
 - [MapQuest](https://developer.mapquest.com)
 - [OpenWeather](https://openweathermap.org/appid)
 - [Unsplash](https://unsplash.com/developers)
   * Unsplash will grant you a demo key (50 calls per hour) for an app in development.
 To apply for a production key, which will grant you 5,000 calls per hour, submit a screenshot of a photo on the app that has been properly attributed to Unsplash and the photographer.

-- Clone down this repo
+- Clone down this repo, then `cd` into the repo
+- Run `$ bundle install`
-- Run `rails db:{create,migrate}`
+- Run `$ rails db:{create,migrate}`
 - Run `$ figaro install`
-- Run `bundle install`
-- Add your 3 API keys to the `application.yml` file that Figaro creates in the following manner:
+- Inside your `config` folder add your 3 API keys to the `application.yml` file (created by Figaro) in the following manner:
 ```
 UNSPLASH_API_KEY: <API key>
 MAPQUEST_API_KEY: <API key>
 OPENWEATHER_API_KEY: <API key>
 ```
+- Run `rails s` and use an API interface tool (such as [Postman](https://www.postman.com/)) to interact with the app, using the endpoints below.

 ## Endpoints
 #### Forecast Request
+Use this endpoint to request forecast data for a city.
+Current, daily (5 days), and hourly (8 hours) weather data provided.
 ```
 GET '/api/v1/forecast?location=<enter city & state/country (e.g denver,co)>
+Content-Type: application/json
+Accept: application/json
 ```
 Example Forecast Response
 ```